-I have never been a meatloaf lover.
-(No, I do not mean the singer Meatloaf, people!)
-I do not have fond memories of meatloaf and potato Sunday dinners... instead I have fond beef pot roast and potato memories, lol!
+I have never been a meatloaf lover for some reason.
+I don't have fond memories of meatloaf and potato Sunday dinners... instead I have fond beef pot roast and potato memories, lol!

-Meatloaf was just never a staple dinner in my house growing up.
+Meatloaf was just never a staple dinner while I was growing up.
 Well, my husband IS a meatloaf lover.
-And sometimes I feel a slight bit guilty because I hardly ever make it!
+And sometimes I feel a slight bit guilty because I hardly ever make it.

 I found this Rachael Ray recipe on Pinterest and decided to give it a go because: